3 arrests made in shooting of 7-year-old girl; suspects still wanted in related shooting that injured 2 juveniles

 The around 7 p.m.
 Tuesday, detectives say the little girl was just playing in her neighborhood in an apartment complex on Marble Street and was caught in the crossfire of two groups of people firing at one another.

-“We had a seven-year-old girl that was struck by gunfire and all she was doing was playing in her own neighborhood,” a CMPD spokesperson said during a Tuesday night presser.
+“We had a seven-year-old girl that was struck by gunfire and all she was doing was playing in her own neighborhood,” said Major Brian Foley with CMPD.

 Police say the shootings are connected by geography and evidence.
 The crime scenes are about a half mile apart, but detectives said very few neighbors are talking

-“I know there are people in that community who know what happened and who know who did it yet they do not come forward to talk to police.”
+“I know there are people in that community who know what happened and who know who did it yet they do not come forward to talk to police,” Maj.
+Foley said.

 The teens who were shot and the seven-year-old girl are all expected to recover.
 But Faulkner says she’s had enough of the violence.